Below-average Medicare ratings — review the inspection history and ask the administrator about recent corrections before visiting.

 based on 57 Google reviews

-Watch Windsor Gardens Convalescent Hospital
+Email Windsor Gardens Convalescent Hospital to yourself

 Families often praise the admissions team, specifically Tania, for being exceptionally helpful, compassionate, and professional during the transition process.
 While many reviewers highlight high-quality medical care from Dr. Hourani and a clean environment, there are serious, recurring allegations regarding nighttime neglect, wound care mismanagement, and communication breakdowns with families.